jundalisay/spblist/content/en/research/poincare/science/chapter-11.md

 and we shall find ourselves in the presence of the very difficulty we thought we had avoided.
 It may be said that common-sense is enough to show us the convention that should be adopted.

 Alas!
-M. Bertrand has amused himself by discussing the following simple problem:—“What is the probability that a chord of a circle may be greaterthe calculus of probabilities.
+M. Bertrand has amused himself by discussing the following simple problem:—“What is the probability that a chord of a circle may be greater than the side of the inscribed equilateral triangle?”

-207
-than the side of the inscribed equilateral triangle?”

 The illustrious geometer successively adopted two conventions which seemed to be equally imperative in the eyes of common-sense, and with one convention he finds 12 , and with the other 13 .

 The conclusion which seems to follow from this is that the calculus of probabilities is a useless science, that the obscure instinct which we call common-sense, and to which we appeal for the legitimisation of our conventions, must be distrusted.

 But to this conclusion we can no longer subscribe.
 We cannot do without that obscure instinct.
-Without it, science would be im- possible, and without it we could neither discover nor apply a law.
-Have we any right, for instance, to enun- ciate Newton’s law?
+Without it, science would be impossible, and without it we could neither discover nor apply a law.
+Have we any right, for instance, to enunciate Newton’s law?

 No doubt numerous observations are in agreement with it, but is not that a simple fact of chance? and how do we know, besides, that this law which has been true for so many generations will not be untrue in the next?
 To this objection the only answer you can give is: It is very improbable.
 But grant the law.

 By means of it I can calculate the position of Jupiter in a year from now.
 Yet have I any right to say this?

-Who can tell if a gigantic mass of enormous velocity is not going to pass near the solar system and produce unfore- seen perturbations?
+Who can tell if a gigantic mass of enormous velocity is not going to pass near the solar system and produce unforeseen perturbations?

 Here again the only answer is: It is very improbable.

 From this point of view all the sciences would only be unconscious applications of the calculus of probabilities.
 And if this calculus be condemned, then the whole of the sciences must also be condemned.

 I shall not dwell at length on scientific problems in which the intervention of the calculus of probabilities is more evident.

 In the forefront of these is the problem of interpolation, in which, knowing a certain number of values of a function, we try to discover the intermediary values.

 I may also mention the celebrated theory of errors of observation, to which I shall return later;

-The kinetic theory of gases is a well-known hypothesis wherein each gaseous molecule is supposed to describe an extremely complicated path, but in which, through the effect of great numbers, the mean phenomena which are all we observe obey the sim- ple laws of Mariotte and Gay-Lussac.
+The kinetic theory of gases is a well-known hypothesis wherein each gaseous molecule is supposed to describe an extremely complicated path, but in which, through the effect of great numbers, the mean phenomena which are all we observe obey the simple laws of Mariotte and Gay-Lussac.

 All these theories are based upon the laws of great numbers, and the calculus of probabilities would evidently involve them in its ruin.
 It is true that they have only a particular interest, and that, save as far as interpolation is concerned, they are sacrifices to which we might readily be resigned.

 But it would not be these partial sacrifices that would be in question; it would be the legitimacy of the whole of science that would be challenged.
-I quite seethe calculus of probabilities.

-that it might be said: We do not know, and yet we must act.
+I quite see that it might be said: We do not know, and yet we must act.
 As for action, we have not time to devote ourselves to an inquiry that will suffice to dispel our ignorance.

 Besides, such an inquiry would demand unlimited time.

 We must therefore make up our minds without knowing.

 This must be often done whatever may happen, and we must follow the rules although we may have but little confidence in them.

 What I know is, not that such a thing is true, but that the best course for me is to act as if it were true.

 The calculus of probabilities, and therefore science itself, would be no longer of any practical value.